sassoftware/vscode-sas-extension/CONTRIBUTING.md

 ## Agreement Covering Contributions

-Contributions are subject to the SAS Code Extension Terms, a copy of which is included as [Code_Extension_Agreement.pdf](Code_Extension_Agreement.pdf)
+Contributions are subject to the Apache License Version 2.0, a copy of which is included as [LICENSE](LICENSE)

 ## Code reviews